 If you decide on the classic 12/12 light dep schedule where you cover your plants at 7 p.m. and uncover them at 7 a.m., be consistent with that schedule.
 Keep in mind that this schedule requires adequate ventilation, so some growers will choose to uncover their plants at night once the sky is completely dark.

-What many growers don’t realize is that cannabis demands an uninterrupted dark cycle.
+What many growers don’t realize is that the best light cycle for flowering demands an uninterrupted dark cycle.
 Just as your good REM sleep would be interrupted if a light popped on at 2 a.m., cannabis doesn’t fare well when any light disturbs it during its dark “sleep” cycle.
 The moon and stars don’t bother cannabis, but any artificial light can stop its bud growth.
 In fact, light interrupting its dark cycles can make cannabis so stressed and irritable that it can lead to hermaphroditism.
 That can pollinate females and ruin your plants.

 Is there a Way to Simplify Light Deprivation?